 And get this: all that carpet in the living room?
 Reused it in those bedrooms downstairs!
 Then I put the hardwood floors in its place.

 The upper level was the master bedroom, bathroom, kitchen and dining room.
-We changed out a window in the master and bathroom; they were both old and leaky and ill-sized.
-The master bedroom window was too tall and did not allow any room for exterior upper trim.
-The bathroom window was in the shower, and too low for comfort.
+We changed out a window in the master and bathroom; they were both old, leaky, and ill-sized.
+The master bedroom window was too tall and did not allow any room for upper trim on the exterior.
+The bathroom window was in the shower, and placed too low for comfort.
 We resized both window holes and patched the sawn cedar siding with some from the living room ceiling.

-The bedroom had absolutely no lighting.
-I guess in the 80s it was commonplace to connect the outlets to light switches because everyone loved floor lamps or swagging their lights on chains.
-Ugh.
-Anyway, the bedroom looked better with the slightly smaller window and can lights.
-We didn’t do much more to it other than paint and add some 1x12s for closet shelving.
+The master bedroom had absolutely no lighting.
+I guess in the 80s it was commonplace to connect the outlets to light switches because everyone loved floor lamps or swagging their lights on ceiling hooks and chains.
+A bit counter-intuitive, but I think the bedroom looked better with the smaller window.
+We didn’t do much more to it other than add the can lights and paint.